Careful Calculations Are Necessary To Account For Wage Loss Compensation

 - Total disability

 Partial disability is when you can work in some capacity, but cannot perform your previous duties.
 Total disability is when you cannot work in any capacity.
-Our law firm can represent your interests in a Social Security Disability claim if it is determined that you are permanently disabled.
+Cullen Legal can represent your interests in a claim for Social Security Disability if it is determined that you are permanently disabled.
+We help clients in Bucks County and surrounding areas.

 Understanding Wage Loss Compensation